Always Be Prepared

 - Wooden Matches (sealed in waterproof container)

-- Snack Food (high calorie, non-perishable)
+- Snack Food (high calorie, non-perishable, peanuts, raisins, etc.)

 - Drinking Water and/or Water Container